macOS: Things to do after installation (Apps, Settings, and Tweaks)

 GPG agent forwarding

-Following this guide (particularly add StreamLocalBindUnlink yes to sshd_config and run gpgconf --create-socketdir on the remote server).
+To use my GPG keys on my servers via forwarding the Yubikeys, I follow this guide.
+Particularly, I add StreamLocalBindUnlink yes to sshd_config and run gpgconf --create-socketdir on the remote server.

 My $HOME/.gnupg/gpg-agent.conf is: